-A Grand and Reserve Champion Bantam Poultry will be selected from all the best of breed winners in Classes J - N.
+A Grand and Reserve Champion Bantam Poultry will be selected from all the Best of Class winners in Classes J - N. The same exhibitor may not be awarded both the Grand and Reserve Champions.

 WATERFOWL

 Open to 4-H members enrolled in Waterfowl project or members of other youth groups doing equivalent work.